-All children enter and leave the school by the designated entrances or classroom doors.
-The front door is to be used only if a child arrives after 8.50am, when they should report (that they are late) to the office.
-Some children may have special arrangements in place to use the front door.
+All children enter and leave the school by the front gate.
+If a child arrives after 8.55am, they should report (that they are late) to the office.

 Leaving School at the End of the Day

 At the end of the school day, the children leave by the designated exit or classroom door.
 Teachers (or known school adults) are with classes at the end of the day and 'match' pupils to collecting family members.